lorddusk/ObsidianDnD/Reference/deities/Heliod.md

 That said, the reason for his initial interest in a champion isn't always obvious.
 What made the sun god turn his attention to you?
 What sets you apart from the masses of people who offer him prayers and sacrifice?
 What made him think you would be a good champion?
 The Heliod's Favor table offers a handful of suggestions.

-Heliod can be a fickle god, but once you have devoted yourself to him as a champion, he will not desert you—as long as you remain faithful and your actions continue to reflect well on him.
+Heliod can be a fickle god, but once you have devoted yourself to him as a champion, he will not desert youï¿½as long as you remain faithful and your actions continue to reflect well on him.

 **Heliod's Favor**